The South Carolina Beach That Should Top Your Spring Go List

 And the gardens are pure magic in spring, when the foxglove, heliotrope, snapdragon, daffodils, azaleas and dogwoods are in bloom (among so many others).
 But spring 2020 is bringing a double-dose of magic, thanks to Bruce Munro's Southern Light.

 If you haven’t yet experienced this artist’s work in person, you’ve likely seen it on TV, online or in print: His ethereal, large-scale light installations everywhere from Uluru in Australia's Red Centre to Paso Robles along California's Central Coast have launched him to global stardom.
-But you won't want to miss what happens when he lights up the beloved Brookgreen as of early April (through September 2020).
+But you're not going to want to miss what happens when he lights up the beloved Brookgreen as of early April (through September 2020).
 Playing with the idea that a formal garden is really a series of interconnected outdoor chambers, he’s created seven exhibits for the “garden rooms” at Brookgreen.

 Also worth catching at Brookgreen this spring: the Gullah Geechee Program series (a look at the unique southeastern coastal community that retains strong cultural ties to Africa); the Earth Day Family Festival Party for the Planet (think music, crafts and other kid-friendly garden activities) and Fireflies in Congaree National Park (a Brookgreen-sponsored outing to this annual gathering, when fireflies find mates through synchronized flashing).